 Registration for this event is now closed

 It's back!
-Challenge yourself this summer by joining us on Saturday, August 10th, 2019 for the annual Sudbury Camino, and experience Sudbury in a whole new way!
+Challenge yourself this summer by joining us for the annual Sudbury Camino, and experience Sudbury in a whole new way!

 Inspired by the famous El Camino de Santiago pilgrimage routes, the Sudbury Camino is a free event, and offers a unique Camino-like experience as you discover the Greater Sudbury's portion of The Great Trail (Trans Canada Trail).
 This on-foot journey invites you to challenge yourself and explore our community and its breathtaking natural surroundings.
 This 30 km journey begins at the Kinsmen Sports Complex and finishes at Moonlight Beach.
 However, this challenge is made to be tailored so that you can create the kind of experience you are looking for with varying start points offering unique experiences!